datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 This provides a very easy way of creating a new table based on the results of a query.

-The following query selects a few of the columns from the Farms table
+The following query selects a few of the columns from the Farms table:

 ~~~
 SELECT Id,